SCallerio/MPDBlog/_posts/2025-10-14-2025-Well-Control-Conference-Post.md

 *While MPD was a dominant topic, the conference also provided a wide-angle view of the other forces shaping the well control and energy sectors.*

 ### The Regulatory and Energy Horizon
-The **Bureau of Ocean Energy Management (BOEM)** announced an ambitious plan for 30 new leases in the Gulf of Mexico and 6 in Alaska's Cook Inlet between 2026 and 2040.
+The **Bureau of Ocean Energy Management (BOEM)** announced an ambitious plan for 30 new leases in the Gulf of Mexico and 6 in Alaska's Cook Inlet between 2026 and 2040 ([BOEM Press Release](https://www.boem.gov/newsroom/press-releases/boem-finalizes-environmental-review-gulf-america-offshore-energy), [DOI Press Release](https://www.doi.gov/pressreleases/interior-department-sets-offshore-energy-leasing-schedule-under-one-big-beautiful)).
 To attract investment, royalties would be reduced to 12-16%, and efforts are underway to reduce regulatory burdens and expedite project approvals.

 On the new energy front, Toney Deer (Chair of Geothermal Development) signaled an upcoming announcement to accelerate **geothermal development**.
 The focus is on supercritical wells and medium/low enthalpy fields, highlighting the direct transferability of skills and technology from the oil and gas industry to this growing sector.